Buckeye Opportunities for Leadership & Development (BOLD)

 BOLD collage image with text that reads Buckeye Opportunities for Leadership and Development

-The Office of Undergraduate Recruitment’s Buckeye Opportunities for Leadership & Development (BOLD) is a program that is intended to provide a network of support and leadership development for first-generation students in the College of Arts and Sciences.
-In addition to providing access to curricular support and opportunities, university and community resources and mentorship, students will be given the opportunity to build a community through weekly roundtable discussions with students who are navigating campus through the lens of a shared experience.
+The Office of Undergraduate Recruitment’s Buckeye Opportunities for Leadership & Development (BOLD) is intended to provide a network of support and leadership development for first-generation students in the College of Arts and Sciences.
+In addition to providing access to curricular support and opportunities, university and community resources and mentorship, students will have the opportunity to build a community through weekly roundtable discussions with students who are navigating campus through the lens of a shared experience.

 Questions?
 Contact: Angelett Anderson, anderson.2777@osu.edu.